galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 > > 3.
 Add the tag `plot` to the dataset
 > >
 > > We can better differentiate the 3 Iris species but for some samples the petal length versus width is still insufficient
-> > to differentiate Iris versicolor from Iris virginica.
-And as before, Iris setosa can easily distinguish from the two other species.
+> > to differentiate *Iris versicolor* from *Iris virginica*.
+And as before, *Iris setosa* can easily distinguish from the two other species.
 > {: .solution}
 {: .question}